Concavity of Tsallis Entropy and Tsallis Entropy Power along Heat Flow: Verification of Integration by Parts

 \section{Verification of Integration by Parts}

 Further analysis of Equation \eqref{eq:ieee2} relies on the application of integration by parts.
-To ensure the validity of these operations—specifically the vanishing of boundary terms at infinity—we establish a series of preliminary estimates. \textbf{Throughout the rest of this paper, we assume the parameter \(\delta \) lies in the interval \((-1,1]\)}.
+To ensure the validity of these operations—specifically the vanishing of boundary terms at infinity—we establish a series of preliminary estimates.
+Throughout the remainder of this paper, we assume that $\delta \in (-1,1]$ when $d>1$, while in the one-dimensional case $d=1$, we allow $\delta \in (-1,\infty)$.
 The rigorous justification for these integration-by-parts identities is formalized in Proposition \ref{prop:11}, which serves as the primary objective of this subsection.
 To establish this result, we first derive several necessary auxiliary bounds. \begin{lemma} For any \(t>0\) and \(p>1\), let \(q\) satisfy the conjugate exponent relation \(p^{-1}+q^{-1}=1\).
 The following pointwise estimate holds for the derivatives of the density \(\phi _{t}\):

 where \(p_{t}(x)\) denotes the heat kernel and \(Q_{t}(x)\) is a polynomial in \(x\) with time-dependent coefficients. \end{lemma} \begin{proof} Since

 so by direct computation, we have

 for some polynomials $Q_i,Q_{ij},Q_{ijk}$.
 We will denote